rubensa/springframework/spring-projects/spring-webflow/docs/reference/readme.txt

 * doc-htmlsingle - generate single page HTML documentation
 * doc-clean      - clean any output directories for docs

-For generation to complete successfully, you must have first placed the .jar libraries contained in this archive:
+For generation to complete successfully, you must have first extracted the .jar libraries contained in this archive:
     - http://static.springframework.org/spring/files/docbook-reference-libs.zip
-... in a 'lib' directory at ${basedir}/docs/reference.
-If you have not done so already, download this file and unzip the contents of the archive into
+... to ${basedir}/docs/reference.
+If you have not yet done so, download this file and unzip the contents of the archive into ${basedir}/docs/reference.
-${basedir}/docs/reference/lib.